GDPR compliance at ReSci

 - Right of portability: You may export any of your lists of subscribers in CSV format at any time

 - Email capture forms: For any information you collect via your forms on your website or app, it is your responsibility to ensure that you obtain consent from your customers and contacts to send their information to ReSci for processing.
 You should ensure that all of your pop-up windows, forms, etc. include language that provides this consent.
-Our partner Privy, who has a seamless integration with ReSci, is already GDPR compliant.

 - Unsubscribing: Please ensure that all email templates in your ReSci account include unsubscribe links, and test the links to ensure they work.
 If you are passing unsubscribe information via imports, please test these imports regularly and check counts within our application.
 You may also unsubscribe users individually in our UI if you have access to our Microscope feature.